cosmos/cosmos-sdk/x/authz/spec/03_services.md

 This message is expected to fail if:

-- both granter & grantee have same address.
+- both granter and grantee have the same address.
-- provided `Expiration` time less than current unix timestamp.
+- provided `Expiration` time is less than current unix timestamp.
 - provided `Authorization` is not implemented.
 -
 - Authorization Method doesn't exist (there is no defined handler in the app router to handle that Msg types)